Soldiers of Fortune (TV series): Production

 The series began as a television pilot called Adventure in Java that was shown on the Chevron Theatre on 10 February 1953.
 The show starred Tim Holt and Charles Bronson then credited as Charles Buchinsky.

 The show was sponsored for two years by 7 Up soft drink with the firm also sending the stars out on national publicity tours.

-One year after Soldiers of Fortune was cancelled, John Russell went on to star as Marshal Dan Troup in the successful ABC/Warner Brothers western series Lawman.
+One year after Soldiers of Fortune was cancelled, John Russell went on to star as Marshal Dan Troop in the successful ABC/Warner Brothers western series Lawman.

 DVD release

 Timeless Media Group (TMG) released a Region 1 five disc DVD set titled Soldiers of Fortune: The Complete Television Series on November 30, 2010.
 It includes all 29 episodes of Season 1 and all 23 episodes of Season 2.